-The National Institute of Neurological Disorders and Stroke (NINDS) is initiating a strategic planning process to identify the highest priorities for research that will lead to the discovery of effective interventions for the diagnosis, treatment, management, prevention, or cure of ALS.
-The strategic planning process was initiated with a public Request for Information (RFI) that was open until February 11, 2022.
-Responses to this RFI will be shared with working groups of scientists, clinicians, advocates, and people living with ALS who will use this information, along with their own knowledge of the research landscape, to develop priorities for accelerating research on the biology behind ALS, translating fundamental research into potential ALS therapies, optimizing ALS clinical research, improving the quality of life for persons living with ALS through research, and identifying opportunities for collaborations and partnerships.
+The National Institute of Neurological Disorders and Stroke (NINDS) has initiated a strategic planning process to identify the highest priorities for research that will lead to the discovery of effective interventions for the diagnosis, treatment, management, prevention, or cure of ALS.
+The strategic planning process began with a public Request for Information (RFI) that was open until February 11, 2022.
+RFI responses(pdf, 180 KB) are available to the public and were shared with working groups of scientists, clinicians, advocates, and people living with ALS who will use this information, along with their own knowledge of the research landscape, to develop priorities for accelerating research on the biology behind ALS, translating fundamental research into potential ALS therapies, optimizing ALS clinical research, improving the quality of life for persons living with ALS through research, and identifying opportunities for collaborations and partnerships.
 These working groups will present their findings at a meeting on October 26 and 27, 2022, which will be free and open to the public and will include opportunities for public input on the priorities.
 After the meeting, the working groups may modify the research priorities to take into account the public input.
 The research priorities will then be posted online for public comment before they are presented to National Advisory Neurological Disorders and Stroke Council for approval.

-Nominations for Persons with ALS (PALS) and/or Caregivers of Persons with ALS (CALS), including pre-manifest PALS, as representatives to participate on the Steering Committee and as co-chairs or members for topical Working Groups occurred in January.
+Nominations for People living with ALS, people at risk for developing ALS (including premanifest mutation carriers), and caregivers, as representatives to participate on the Steering Committee and as co-chairs or members for topical Working Groups occurred in January.
 Thank you to all those who submitted recommendations – we are grateful to have these perspectives integrated early and often throughout this process.

 Steering Committee Roster